Aberdeen University F.C.: Millennium era

 In June 2014, the club were accepted as members of the Scottish Junior Football Association and join the SJFA North Region from the 2014–15 season.
+In 2019, a match was abandoned after an 'extremely offensive racial slur' was used against a player for the 2nd team, but the next year the footballer who was accused was cleared at Aberdeen Sheriff Court.

 Ground

 The first team matches are played at the Hillhead Centre in the north of the city of Aberdeen, close to the historic campus at Old Aberdeen and to the main halls of residence.
 The centre has a full sized grass pitch with seating for 300, floodlights, a pavilion and a full-sized synthetic training pitch.
 Other teams' matches are played at the Balgownie Playing Fields, north of the city in Bridge of Don and at King's College.

 Teams

 The club's first team competes in the North Region of the SJFA.
 They also run a team in the Aberdeenshire League, three teams in the local amateur leagues as well as four in the university leagues.